AshwinSri23/Ashwin_Srirankan_Assignment3_Part1/README.md

 Directory names and their purpose:

-application: the directory containing the python file for running the code.
+-application: the directory containing the python file for running the code.

-databaseScripts: the directory containing the SQL file for initializing the database.
+-databaseScripts: the directory containing the SQL file for initializing the database.